SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-21-biopharma-insurrection-donors.md

 - The main biopharma offenders are Pfizer, Merck, Lilly, Amgen, and J&amp;J.  The others are there, but at least the donated to fewer insurrectionists.
-- The biggest offending insurrectionist politicians in terms of the number of funding sources accepted were Mullin, Smith, Walorski, Arrington, Carter, Smith, Scalise, Nunes, McCarthy.
+- The biggest offending insurrectionist politicians in terms of the number of funding sources accepted were Mullin, Smith, Arrington, Walorski, Carter, Kelly, McCarthy, Nunes, Scalise, Smith.

 Both conclusions are in accord with what we saw above in the tables, we just see it graphically here.